-(a) \$100,000 Limit.
+(a) 100,000 Limit.
 To the extent that the aggregate "fair market value" of stock with respect to which incentive stock options first become exercisable by a Participant in any calendar year exceeds \$100,000, taking into account both Common Stock subject to Incentive Stock Options under this Plan and stock subject to incentive stock options under all other plans of the Company or any parent corporation, such options shall be treated as nonqualified stock options.
 For this purpose, the "fair market value" of the stock subject to options shall be determined as of the date the options were awarded.
 In reducing the number of options treated as incentive stock options to meet the \$100,000 limit, the most recently granted options shall be reduced first.
 To the extent a reduction of simultaneously granted options is necessary to meet the \$100,000 limit, the Committee may, in the manner and to the extent permitted by law, designate which shares of Common Stock are to be treated as shares acquired pursuant to the exercise of an Incentive Stock Option.

-- (c) Other Code Limits.
-There shall be imposed in any Option Agreement relating to Incentive Stock Options such terms and conditions as from time to time are required in order that the Option be an "incentive stock option" as that term is defined in Section 422 of the Code.
+(b) Option Period.
+Each Option and all rights thereunder shall expire relating to Incentive Stock Options such terms and conditions as from time to time are required in order that the Option be an "incentive stock option" as that term is defined in Section 422 of the Code.